Skip to content

 Args:

-prompt: User input
+prompt: User input prompt

-context: Context manager
+context: Context manager for conversation state

-providers: Available providers
+providers: Available LLM providers (keyed by name)

-tools: Available tools
+tools: Available tools (keyed by name)

-hooks: Hook registry
+hooks: Hook registry for lifecycle events

 Returns: